Installing and integrating ONLYOFFICE Workspace Community components manually

 Step 1.
 Installing prerequisites

-Docker specifies Google DNS servers by default.
-If your ONLYOFFICE Workspace is not going to have access to the Internet, we recommend that you change the default Docker DNS address to the address of your local DNS server.
-To do that, go to the /etc/default/docker file and change the IP address in the following line to the IP address of a DNS server in your local network:
+Docker uses Google DNS servers by default.
+If your ONLYOFFICE Workspace Community installation will not have access to the Internet, it is recommended to change the default Docker DNS address to that of your local DNS server.
+To do that, edit the /etc/default/docker file and change the IP address in the following line to the IP address of a DNS server in your local network:

 docker_OPTS="--dns 8.8.8.8"